1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Common Causes and Risk Factors

-• Food intolerances (e.g., lactose or gluten)
+• Food intolerance (e.g., lactose or gluten)

-• Hormonal fluctuations (especially in women)
+• Alteration in hormones (especially in women)

-• Certain medications that affect digestion
+• Certain medicines that affect digestion.

 Signs and Symptoms